 If you already use QuickBooks Online, you’re in luck.
 Getting started is quick and easy.
 While QuickBooks Payroll can be accessed directly through your QBO dashboard, you do have to sign up for the service.
 QuickBooks Payroll costs an additional fee (more on that later), but you can take advantage of a 30-day free trial to make sure the service is right for you.

-If you’re ready to set up your payroll to ensure your employees are paid on time, while also remaining compliant with payroll tax laws, keep reading.
-We break down each step of signing up, setting up, and running payroll quickly and easily through QuickBooks Online — no prior payroll experience required!
+If you’re ready to set up your payroll to ensure your employees are paid on time while also remaining compliant with payroll tax laws, keep reading.
+We break down each step of signing up, setting up, and running payroll quickly and easily through QuickBooks Online — no prior payroll experience is required!

 Table of Contents